lin-frederic/CaMiT/time_aware_generation/README.md

 ## Image Generation Inference

-This script generates car images using multiple Stable Diffusion models
+This script generates car images using our trained models.

 #### Generating Captions for Inference